-According to the definition given by Caron, et al. in \cite{Caron} an $n \times m$ matrix $A = (a_{i,j})$ with $a_{i,j} \geq 0$ is called doubly stochastic (with uniform marginals) if
+According to the definition given by Caron, et al. in \cite{Caron} an $n \times m$ array $A = (a_{i,j})$ with $a_{i,j} \geq 0$ is called doubly stochastic (with uniform marginals) if

-The set of all $n \times m$ doubly stochastic matrices is denoted by $\M(n, m)$.
-Furthermore, two matrices in $\M(n,m)$ are called {\it equivalent} if one can be transformed into the other by permuting rows and columns.
+The set of all $n \times m$ doubly stochastic arrays is denoted by $\M(n, m)$.
+Furthermore, two arrays in $\M(n,m)$ are called {\it equivalent} if one can be transformed into the other by permuting rows and columns.

-We should mention here that the above definition differs slightly from the usual definition for square doubly stochastic matrices.
+We should mention here that the above definition differs slightly from the usual definition for square doubly stochastic arrays (matrices).
 The common definition for $\M(n,n)$ requires the matrices to have nonnegative entries and all row and column sums equal to 1.
 These matrices have been studied extensively, see for example Chap.
 2 in \cite{Mar}.

-A matrix $ M \in \M(n,m)$ is called extremal if it cannot be represented as a convex combination of other doubly stochastic matrices different from $M$, that is, $M$ is an extremal element in the convex set $\M(n,m)$.
+An array $ M \in \M(n,m)$ is called extremal if it cannot be represented as a convex combination of other doubly stochastic arrays different from $M$, that is, $M$ is an extremal element in the convex set $\M(n,m)$.
 For square $n \times n$ matrices, a full characterization of the extremal matrices in $\M(n,n)$ is known by a classical result due to G. Birkhoff \cite{Bir1}, that we state here, using the notation of \cite{Caron} that we have adopted.

 \begin{Birkhoff} \it{$M \in \M(n,n)$ is extremal if and only if $\frac{1}{n}M$ is a permutation matrix.
 That is, $M \in \M(n,n)$ is extremal if and only if $\frac{1}{n}M$ is equivalent to $I_n$, the identity matrix.} \end{Birkhoff}